xgrg/xgrg.github.io/content/2020-02-03-regions-of-interest.md

 ![boxplot1](/images/roi/boxplot1.png)

-The plot displays the p value of a two-sample t test.
+The plot displays the p values of two-sample t tests between each pair of categories, here APOE groups.
+No significant difference is found in any case (which makes sense considering the data comes from the same random process).

 Same thing now with sex differences.